Can I study the MAPP entirely at a distance/online? Or is some attendance required?

 If I would like to attend an in-person weekend workshop, are things like my travel, accommodation and meals covered by the course fees?

 You will need to arrange and pay for your own travel, accommodation and most meals.
-The exception is that a nice buffet lunch is provided at the weekend workshop when we are running it at Missenden Abbey in Great Missenden.
+The exception is that a nice lunch is provided at the weekend workshop when we are running it at Missenden Abbey in Great Missenden.
 Occasionally we run the workshops from other campuses, such as High Wycombe or Aylesbury, where unfortunately we do not have catering, although we are sometimes able to provide teas/coffees, and the campuses are close and convenient to cafes and restaurants.
 Missenden Abbey is also a hotel, and we often have some rooms blocked off to protect them from other events that may be going on at the same time there, such as weddings.
 When booking a room at the Abbey, please mention you are a MAPP student to ensure that you have access to these rooms if they are available.
 Booking is first come, first served, so book early to avoid disappointment.
 There are nearby chain hotels and B&Bs available at our High Wycombe and Aylesbury campuses, such as Premier Inn and Travelodge.
+Great Missenden, High Wycombe and Aylesbury are all reachable via train.
+The closest airports are Luton or Heathrow, which are approximately 30 mins-1 hour away from the venues.

-What are the scheduled dates for weekend workshops and evening webinars?
+What are the scheduled dates/locations for weekend workshops and evening webinars?

 These are still to be confirmed once we have chosen possible attendance venues, but the following are the planned dates for 2021-22: